MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

     ]
 }
 ```
 It's possible for the cause field to be null in some events.
 That is, a health transition takes place (for example, available to unavailable) and the event is logged immediately to prevent notification delays.
-Therefore, using the clause above may result in an alert not being triggered, because the properties.cause property value will be set to null.
+Therefore, using the clause in this example may result in an alert not being triggered, because the `properties.cause` property value will be set to null.

 ## Complete Resource Health alert template

 Here's a sample template that is configured using the adjustments described in the previous section to maximize the signal to noise ratio.
-Bear in mind the caveats noted above where the currentHealthStatus, previousHealthStatus, and cause property values may be null in some events.
+Bear in mind the caveats noted above where the `currentHealthStatus`, `previousHealthStatus`, and cause property values may be null in some events.

 ```json
 {